 Hammamet Tunisia Travel Guide

 Morning (9 AM - 1 PM): Upon arrival, check into a central hotel.
 Head straight to the Hammamet Medina.
-Explore its winding alleys, browse the souks, and climb the Kasbah for panoramic views of the town and bay.
+Explore its winding alleys, browse the souks, and ascend the Kasbah for panoramic views of the town and bay.

 Plan a short escape or a comprehensive journey to uncover Hammamet and its surroundings.